 In addition to the restoration of the historic marquee and the replacement of the auditorium seats, the existing 1920 timber roof trusses were reinforced with tensioned steel cables.
-Flexible, open floor space was created to accommodate a broader range of performances and events and new energy efficient heating and cooling system was added throughout the building, theater, offices, and storefronts.
+Flexible, open floor space was created to accommodate a broader range of performances and events, and a new energy-efficient heating and cooling system was added throughout the building, theater, offices, and storefronts.

-The Cabot’s newest project, a renovation and restoration to the lobby, began in early 2020 and is expected to be completed before the theater’s 100th birthday at the end of the year.
-To increase accessible access of the balcony and second floor, an elevator will be added.
-The historic architectural details of the rose window over the marquee and the grand arched ceilings, having been hidden by a dropped ceiling, will be restored and exposed.
-The flow of the lobby was re-designed to allow for a new box office and concessions stand, while removing the double doors that have divided the lobby for years were removed, and an elevator was added to increase accessibility to the balcony and second floor.
+The Cabot’s newest project was a renovation and restoration to the lobby.
+The historic architectural details of the rose window over the marquee and the grand arched ceilings, previously hidden by a dropped ceiling, was restored and exposed.
+The flow of the lobby was redesigned to allow for a new box office and concession stand, while removing the double doors that divided the lobby for years were removed, and an elevator was added to increase accessibility to the balcony and second floor.
 The revitalization of the lobby aligns with The Cabot’s art deco design.

 Watch the video below, to see the time lapse of The Cabot's balcony being installed.